scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 ![Saving an Excel file to CSV](../fig/excel-to-csv.png)

-Warning: Excel does not give you the option to choose character encoding, but instead selects a legacy character encoding based on which language you'r system is using.
+Warning: Excel does not give you the option to choose character encoding, but instead selects a legacy character encoding based on which system and language you'r using.
-Before sharing a CSV file from Excel you should convert it to Unicode (UTF-8) – this can be done in a text editor like Notepad++.
+Before sharing a CSV file from Excel, you should convert it to Unicode (UTF-8) – this can be done in a text editor like Notepad++.

+Oddly enough, the Mac version of Excel provides a separate option in the file format menu called "CSV UTF-8 (Comma delimited)", but this is not available in the Windows version.

-Or export CSV from LibreOffice or Google Sheets instead.
+CSV export is more straightforward from LibreOffice or Google Sheets.
 LibreOffice provides you with all the options you need, while Google Sheets just use sensible defaults.

 ## Importing CSV files